-Between the big international events, the huge selection of happy hours and the new restaurants opening every week, it can be difficult to feel totally relaxed in the city.
+Between the huge selection of happy hours and the new restaurants opening every week, it can be difficult to feel totally relaxed in the city.
 With a range of great affordable massages and hotel spas in Hong Kong, finding one that uses cruelty-free natural products can be difficult, but Lush Spa in Central does just that, plus they have a menu that is a little different to your average spa.
 We went along to check it out.

 Finding energy at Lush Spa

 If you love British brand Lush as much as I do, then you may be pleasantly surprised to know that they actually have a spa above their store on Lyndhurst terrace, and this is no ordinary spa either.

 When you arrive for your treatment, one of the friendly staff will take you upstairs to The Kitchen.
 Decked out in the style of an old English farmhouse kitchen, complete with antique tea cups and framed images of rare birds, your consultation begins at the recycled wood kitchen table, where your therapist will explain your treatment, which was for me Synaesthesia.